Once a Day Milking Conference 2021

 Once a Day Milking is currently only practised on around 200 Irish dairy farms.
 But the interest in the practice of once a day milking continues to grow.
 It’s considered as a viable alternative in situations where labour is in short supply, where the farm layout results in long walks to and from the parlour for cows, or where reducing the number of daily milking's is attractive from a lifestyle perspective.
 The big challenges farmers face when considering the option of once a day milking are the risk of increased somatic cell count and reduced milk yield.
 This however is counterbalanced by improved cow fertility and farmer lifestyle.

-- Emer Kennedy, Teagasc Moorepark will review the performance of the first two years of the Moorepark OAD milking experiment.
-She will present the latest research about the impact of OAD on milk production and the steps that can be taken to manage this effect.
+Emer Kennedy, Teagasc Moorepark reviewed the performance of the first two years of the Moorepark OAD milking experiment.
+She presented the latest research about the impact of OAD on milk production and the steps that can be taken to manage this effect.

-- MJ Delaney, dairy farmer Farming on the Laois/Kilkenny border, will discuss the impact on farm performance and lifestyle following the changeover to OAD with his 110-strong Friesian herd.
-“I changed to once a day milking in 2013,” MJ said.
-“One of the main reasons was farm fragmentation.
-It’s gone very well for me since then”, he concluded.
+Farming on the Laois/Kilkenny border, dairy farmer MJ Delaney discussed the impact on farm performance and lifestyle following the changeover to OAD with his 110-strong Friesian herd.

-- Nick Sneddon works with Fonterra, New Zealand’s largest milk processor.
-Nick will review the milk production and reproductive performance of New Zealand dairy herds that are being milked either once or twice a day.
+Nick Sneddon who works with Fonterra, New Zealand’s largest milk processor reviewed the milk production and reproductive performance of New Zealand dairy herds that are being milked either once or twice a day.
 Cow type, particularly udder conformation and capacity are of particular relevance to OAD herds.
-Dr Sneddon will share the results of his research into the importance of conformation when breeding cows suitable for once a day milking.
+Dr Sneddon shared the results of his research into the importance of conformation when breeding cows suitable for once a day milking.